Cathy oversees the Haas, Jr. Fund’s grantmaking and the development of program strategies.

 Cathy has a master’s degree in city and regional planning from UC Berkeley and a bachelor’s degree in psychology from the University of Washington in Seattle.

-Cathy will be vice president of programs through the end of 2018.
+Cathy will be president-elect through the end of 2018.
 As part of a leadership transition, Cathy will become the Fund’s president beginning in January 2019.

 By working in partnership to lift up community voices, we can expand opportunity and level the playing field.